 Torin Gilkey is Senior Manager of Digital Experience at Boston Children’s Hospital and an advocate of Customer (Patient) Experience.
-He recently sat down with us to discuss how ForeSee is helping his company understand their Voice of Customer as well as use tools like Feedback to drill into specific areas of the company’s website.
+He recently sat down with us to discuss how ForeSee is helping his company understand their Voice of Customer (VOC) as well as use tools like Feedback to drill into specific areas of the company’s website.
 [And, make sure to check out ForeSee’s interview with Torin in the video embedded below.]

 Why is it important for your company to measure the patient experience?